kellyppgogo/testcode/README.md

 ---
 #HOW TO USE
-+**Application Entrance: /Users/kellypan/git/digitstoletters/src/main/java/com/hsbc/risk/interview/Converter.java**
+1. **Application Entrance: /Users/kellypan/git/digitstoletters/src/main/java/com/hsbc/risk/interview/Converter.java**
-+**Run the main method, the application will prompt with "Please input digits string for letter conversion..."**
+2. **Run the main method, the application will prompt with "Please input digits string for letter conversion..."**
+3. **Key in valid number from *0-99***
+##EXCEPTION HANDLING
-+**Key in valid number from *0-99*** if invalid number is input, the app will throw exception with "Please input valid number:[0-99]" if empty input, the app will also throw exception with "Your input is empty."
+1. if invalid number is input, the app will throw exception with "Please input valid number:[0-99]"
+2. if empty input, the app will also throw exception with "Your input is empty."

 ---